florenceyuelin/florenceyuelin.github.io/index.md

      <p style="margin-top:10px; line-height:1.65; color:#555; max-width:42em;">
        We examine the revival of industrial policy in the United States amid an evolving global geopolitical environment.
-We argue that federal industrial policy reflects a dual logic: it functions as an instrument of statecraft to enhance strategic and technological advantages vis-&agrave;-vis global rivals, while simultaneously serving as a vehicle for domestic political distribution.
+We argue that federal industrial policy reflects a dual logic: it functions as an instrument of statecraft to enhance strategic and technological advantages <i>vis-&agrave;-vis</i>
+global rivals, while simultaneously serving as a vehicle for domestic political distribution.
 Using a novel firm-level dataset that combines information from Good Jobs First’s Subsidy Tracker and Bureau van Dijk’s Orbis Historical database, we analyze the allocation of federal subsidies across more than 2 million firm-year observations from